“Harper has so much musicianship in him that it just leaks out all over the place.”

 As 2020 got about its reckless mischief and with a year of gigs postponed, Nick retreated to the studio.
 The resulting album couldn't have been more of a great escape in every way.
 Phantastes is an ethereal dream realm of an album that explores the parallels of the seminal fantasy novel of the same name by George MacDonald and the beginnings of Nick's own love story from 1982.
 Totally divorced from 2020 in time and space, the album has been enthusiastically received by fans seeking a temporary refuge from the here and now.

 Continuing his recent predilection for the spoken word, Nick cemented the bond between his music and the aforementioned book by recording an audiobook of Phantastes, with musical interpretations of George MacDonald's poems and songs contained therein.

 — Guitarist Magazine

-Nick's other recent work has seen him appear in the studio alongside Lana Del Rey playing on her cover of Leonard Cohen's 'Chelsea Hotel no 2', as well as featuring on recordings by Newton Faulkner, Steven Wilson (Porcupine Tree), Dizzee Rascal and Calvin Harris, The Levellers and more recently with Marius de Vries (La-La Land) on an upcoming film soundtrack.
+Nick's other recent work has seen him appear in the studio alongside Lana Del Rey playing on her cover of Leonard Cohen's 'Chelsea Hotel no 2', as well as featuring on recordings by Newton Faulkner, Steven Wilson (Porcupine Tree), Dizzee Rascal and Calvin Harris, The Levellers and more recently with composer Marius de Vries (La-La Land) on the Apple film ‘Coda’

 After 11 studio albums, 3 live CDs, 2 EPs (including Instrumental, a stunning display of his guitar talents) and a rockumentary style DVD 'Love is Music'.
 Nick's work is still as fresh and vital as that of his first solo release in 1994 but as evidenced by his highly personal 2020 album Phantastes, he still has time to sing about the most important things in his world - family, friends, love and life.